ethan-hawksley/ai-rpg/README.md

 # AI RPG

 This program is an AI powered RPG that you can play in the browser.
-It is available online at https://ai-rpg.pages.dev/
+It is available online at https://ai-rpg.pages.dev/ You can pick any combination of scenario and storyteller.
+Then, issue instructions to the AI storyteller and see how it reacts to your actions.

-## Developing
+## Installation

-Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+Download the app and install dependencies with `npm install`.

+Then, either start a development server with

 ```bash
 npm run dev
 ```

-## Building

-To create a production version of your app:
+or create a production version of the app with

 ```bash
 npm run build
 ```

-You can preview the production build with `npm run preview`.